gcv/julia-snail/README.md

 ## Future improvements

 -  The `libvterm` dependency forces the use of recent Emacs releases, forces Emacs to be build with module support, complicates support for Windows, and is generally quite gnarly.
-It would be much better to re-implement the REPL in Elisp.
+The Eat alternative requires Emacs 28.
+It would be much better to re-implement the REPL in Elisp and make sure it works on older Emacs versions.
 - Completion does not pick up local variables.
 - A real eldoc implementation would be great, but difficult to do with Julia’s generic functions.
 - A debugger would be great.